 Tourism Saturation: High especially in the town of Salento, medium in the Cocora Valley National Park

 Difficulty: One can fly into Armenia, Manizales or Perieria from Bogota or Medellin.
 If you have a couple days to spare take a bus and enjoy the countryside.

-Off the Beaten Path Alternative: There’s coffee farms and regions all over Colombia.
+Off the Beaten Path Alternative: There are coffee farms and regions all over Colombia.
 My favorite coffee area is just north of the coffee triangle, containing the quaint and colorful villages of Jardin, Jerico, Aguadas and Salamina.
 This area is more beautiful and much less expensive.
-These villages, are all located within a 2-6-hour trip south of Medellin (a couple hours north of Manizales), could easily be worked around a trip visiting Medellin or a larger trip visiting the towns and sights of ‘the coffee triangle’.
+These villages are all located within a 2-6-hour trip south of Medellin (a couple hours north of Manizales), could easily be worked around a trip visiting Medellin or a larger trip visiting the towns and sights of ‘the coffee triangle’.

 Worth it: Yes, the countryside is beautiful